 Visiting Turn End House

 Turn End is still the home of Margaret and Peter Aldington.
 Group visits by appointment are only available to the garden.
-It is possible to visit the house at one of our House and Garden Open Days.
+Unfortunately we no longer host group visits to the house.
+However, it is possible to visit the house at one of our public House and Garden Open Days.
 Please see our What's On page for forthcoming dates.